 EQUINOX GRAPHICS / SCIENCE PHOTO LIBRARY EQUINOX GRAPHICS / SCIENCE PHOTO LIBRARY

 Gold foil experiment.
-Animation depicting the actual outcome of Rutherford's 1909 experiment to probe the structure of an atom.
+Animation depicting the expected outcome of Rutherford's 1909 experiment to probe the structure of an atom.
 At left, a source of alpha radiation is firing alpha particles (helium nuclei) at a thin sheet of gold foil (down centre).
-Most of the alpha particles pass straight through the foil, as was expected, but some deviate by large angles, even bouncing back at the source.
-The inset shows a close-up of a gold atom, revealing that its positive charge (red) is tightly concentrated in a small, dense nucleus, with the negative electrons (blue) a relatively long way from it.
-This demonstration led to the downfall of the prevailing 'plum pudding' model of the atom, which postulated that the electrons were studded randomly in a diffuse cloud of positive charge.
-For a clip showing the result expected were the plum pudding model correct, see K003 3970.
+Most of the alpha particles pass straight through the foil, as was expected, with only minor deviations.
+The inset shows a close-up of a gold atom according to the prevailing 'plum pudding' model, in which negatively charged electrons (blue) are studded in a diffuse cloud of positive charge (red).
+This relatively diffuse atom would not be able to deflect a large alpha particle.
+However, this was not what was observed.
+For a clip showing the actual result, which led to the discovery of the atomic nucleus, see K003 3969.

 Model release not required.
 Property release not required.

 Contact us if you require the original or other formats.